Razyapoo/Thesis-Documentation/README.md

 │   ├── IndoorPositioningSystem                  # Main GUI
 │   ├── Camera Intrinsic Calibration (Optical)   # Intrinsic camera calibration │   │   └── Calibrator                           # Source code for calibration
-│   ├── PixelToReal                              # Source code and data for PixelToReal training │   └── Server                                   # Centralized server for recording UWB and video data ├── PixelToReal, Optical and UWB evaluation      # Evaluation data and results │   ├── Data for evaluation                      # Data prepared for evaluating the system (export from GUI) │   │   ├── For Experiment 109                   # Evaluation data for Experiment 109 │   │   ├── For Experiment 113                   # Evaluation data for Experiment 113
-│   │   ├── For Experiment 118                   # Evaluation data for Experiment 118
+│   ├── PixelToReal                              # Source code and data for the PixelToReal model training │   └── Server                                   # Centralized server for recording UWB and video data ├── PixelToReal, Optical and UWB evaluation      # Evaluation data and results │   ├── Data for evaluation                      # Data prepared for evaluating the system (export from GUI) │   │   ├── For Experiment 109                   # Data from the Experiment 109, to be evaluated │   │   ├── For Experiment 113                   # Data from the Experiment 113, to be evaluated │   │   ├── For Experiment 118                   # Data from the Experiment 118, to be evaluated
-│   │   └── For Experiment 124                   # Evaluation data for Experiment 124
+│   │   └── For Experiment 124                   # Data from the Experiment 124, to be evaluated
 │   └── Relusts of evaluation (Plots, Statistics) # Evaluation results, including plots and statistics │       ├── Plots                                # Plot files for evaluation results │       └── Statistics                           # Statistical analysis of evaluation results